maxsharman/Portfolio-Projects/AI and Machine Learning Project/README.md

-# The Impact of Twitter Sentiments on Srock Market Trends with AI and Machine Learning
+# The Impact of Twitter Sentiments on Stock Market Trends with AI and Machine Learning

 This was my final project for my AI and Machine Learning course.
 I collected tweets from a dataset, extracted sentiment data, and analysed the results against stock market trends to explore potential relationships between